 Almost any change in business operations presents challenges, and the automation of AP processes from scratch may make some of them painfully apparent.
 A company may not have a well-functioning relationship with the information technology department, extending the time needed for adopting and implementing a new process.
 However, an all-new system lets a company design and customize the software by providing non-PO invoice processing capability without incorporating existing solutions, hardware, or problems.

 Automation may reduce labor costs by relieving the stress of non-PO invoice processing issues that require staff to track down missing paper invoices.
 Research at Levvel shows that about 71% of AP staff spend up to eight hours each week in resolving issues that management may regard as wasteful.

 With AP automation, recurring non-PO invoices, for things like rent and electricity, can be automatically approved by matching them to a payment plan in a contract.
 We recently discussed the benefits of contract matching.

-Additionally, pre-approved spend can be assigned for different categories of products, departments or suppliers.
-This removes the need for approval, allows teams to make purchases without raising a p.o., and thus expedites the delivery and receipt of goods.
+Additionally, pre-approved spend can be assigned for different categories of products, departments, or vendors.
+This removes the need for approval, allows teams to make purchases without raising a PO, and thus expedites the delivery and receipt of goods.